RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q23).
 What is the significance of immutable design in Scala programming language?

-Every time when working with concurrent programs and other similar equality issues then immutable design in Scala programming language works amazingly.
-It helps in resolving coding related issues and makes programming easy for Scala developers.
+Ans:- Every time when working with concurrent programs and other similar equality issues then immutable design in Scala programming language works amazingly.
+It helps in resolving coding-related issues and makes programming easy for Scala developers.

 Q24).
 How can Auxiliary Constructors be defined in Scala?

-The keywords "def" and "this" is used to declare secondary or auxiliary constructors in Scala programming language.
+Ans:- The keywords "def" and "this" are used to declare secondary or auxiliary constructors in the Scala programming language.
 They are designed to overload constructors similar to Java.
 This is necessary to understand the working of each constructor deeply so that the right constructor can be invoked at the right time.
-Even declaration of constructor differs from each other in terms of data types or parameters.
+Even the declaration of the constructor differs from each other in terms of data types or parameters, and more about this we shall explore in the upcoming Apache Spark interview questions.

 Q25).
-How will you explain yield keyword in Scala?
+How will you explain yield keywords in Scala?

 Q26).
 How can functions be invoked silently without passing all the parameters?